 • $0 is the lowest monthly premium for an Advantage plan.

-• Through the CMS Value-Based Insurance Design (VBID) Model, 20 plans will offer Medicare Advantage seniors additional options, including reductions in cost sharing (in some cases to zero) for some benefits, such as eliminated Medicare Part D cost sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health, such as food insecurity and social isolation, for seniors who receive low income subsidies (Extra Help) and/or chronically ill seniors.
+• Through the CMS Value-Based Insurance Design (VBID) Model, 20 plans will offer Medicare Advantage individuals extra options, including reductions in cost sharing (in some cases to zero) for some benefits, such as eliminated Medicare Part D cost sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health, such as food insecurity and social isolation, for individuals who receive low income subsidies (Extra Help) and/or chronically ill individuals.